New Volkswagen electric flagship on the horizon – ‘Project Trinity’ teased

 Volkswagen has revealed it’s working an all-new flagship car – with the outcome of its so-called ‘Project Trinity’ set to serve as its ‘innovation leader’.
 The finished car will start production in 2026.

-Though further details on the car itself remain a mystery, the firm has outlined three headline points about its Project Trinity.
-(Trinity derives from trinitas in Latin, meaning the triad.
-See what they did there?)
+Though further details on the car itself remain a mystery, the firm has outlined a handful of headline points about its Project Trinity.

 Project Trinity will be crammed with autonomous technology too.
 Volkswagen says it will be ‘level 2+’ at launch, meaning features like driver monitoring and adaptive cruise control that’ll assist your steering inputs will feature as a bare minimum, with the car being ‘level 4 ready’ later on.
 That would mean full self-driving capabilities.

 Finally, Volkswagen is planning to overhaul its factory in Wolfsburg, Germany, to build electric vehicles in a ‘highly efficient and economical way’.

 Another teaser image showing a CGI car under a virtual blanket has also been released.
 It appears to show the car as having a front end inspired by the Volkswagen ID.3 hatch, with bulbous headlights flanking a thin full-width light strip, as well a sleek, long body style.

 A pair of unusually short wing mirrors on each side suggests the new car will come with rear-facing cameras that beam live video feed to inboard screens – just like on the larger Audi e-tron.